MJomaba/flu-evidence-synthesis/README.md

 ## Documentation and examples

 All functions provided by the package are documented in R, but we recommend reading the provided vignettes for a good introduction/overview of the provided capabilities.
 Vignettes on the epidemiological model and parameter inference can be found [here](http://blackedder.github.io/flu-evidence-synthesis/modelling.html), [here](http://blackedder.github.io/flu-evidence-synthesis/adapting-the-transmission-model.html) and [here](http://blackedder.github.io/flu-evidence-synthesis/inference.html).
-There is also a vignette available on analysis the effects of different [vaccination scenarios](http://blackedder.github.io/flu-evidence-synthesis/vaccination.html).
+There is also a vignette available on analysing the effects of different [vaccination scenarios](http://blackedder.github.io/flu-evidence-synthesis/vaccination.html).

 If you also installed the vignettes locally (see above) you can view them using: